Overview of California Testing Requirements

 Individuals seeking California certification must meet the academic and/or experience requirements for their specific certification area.
 Prospective California educators are encouraged to visit the California Commission on Teacher Credentialing (CTC) website for complete details on requirements, examinations and approved educator preparation programs.

-- Even though Educational Testing Service (ETS) does not require a candidate's Social Security number (SSN), the California CTC currently matches test results sent to them by ETS based on the candidate's full SSN.
-Credential applicants who list the California CTC as a score recipient and do not give their full SSN, may experience a delay in having their credential application processed or be required to submit their score results with their credential application.
+- Even though ETS does not require a candidate's Social Security number (SSN), the California CTC currently matches test results sent to them by ETS based on the candidate's full SSN.
+Credential applicants who list the California CTC as a score recipient and do not give their full SSN may experience a delay in having their credential application processed or be required to submit their score results with their credential application.

-- Other than the basic skills examination and select bilingual examinations, passing exam scores must be used towards California certification within five years of the passing date.
+- Other than the basic skills examination and select bilingual examinations, passing exam scores must be used toward California certification within 5 years of the passing date.

 Who must take the tests?

 Information on the examinations required for the type of certification you are seeking can be found in the Examinations (PDF) section of the California CTC website.

 Measures your knowledge and skills in reading, writing and mathematics to assist in classrooms